chad-fisher/guides/source/cli/04_STATA.md

 # Learning Stata

+Stata is a statistical analysis and visualization software developed by StataCorp.
 Unlock the full potential of Stata with these curated resources.
 Whether you're just starting or looking to expand your expertise, these guides, tutorials, and tools will help enhance your data analysis and statistical modeling skills.

 ## External Resources
-Dive into these highly recommended links for learning and mastering Stata.
+Dive into these highly recommended links for learning and mastering Stata available below:

 :::{admonition} **Explore these Stata Resources!**
 :class: tip